Trump administration to sharply limit skilled-worker visas - The Boston Globe

 The H-1B program was created under President George H.W.
 Bush to help companies fill specialized jobs as the tech sector began to boom and it was harder to find qualified workers.
 Many companies insist they still need the program to fill critical positions.

-The U.S. can issue up to 85,000 H-1B visas per year for jobs such as computer programmers, accountants, architects and database administrators.
+The United States can issue up to 85,000 H-1B visas per year for jobs such as computer programmers, accountants, architects, and database administrators.
 They are typically issued for an initial period of three years and can be renewed.
-People from India and China make up the majority of the estimated 500,000 H-1B visa holders in the U.S.
+People from India and China make up the majority of the estimated 500,000 H-1B visa holders in the United States.

 Officials said the new rules would be published in the Federal Register this week for public comments before they take effect.